envisionme/taxonomy_manager/README.txt

      To insert a new term, fill in any textfield.
 Each textfield can only contain one term.
      You don't have to fill in all textfields, they can be left empty.
      Depending on your hierarchy settings, it's possible to insert terms and to directly assign a parent to them (they get child terms).
-If you want to do this, select a parent in the tree structure by marking the checkbox.
-If you have multiple hierarchies enabled, it's even possible to assign the new inserted terms to more parents at once by selecting more terms in the tree structure.
+If you want to do this, select a parent term in the tree view by marking the checkbox.
+If you have multiple hierarchies enabled, it's even possible to assign the new inserted terms to more parents at once by selecting more terms in the tree view.

  - Weight Editing
      Every term has a weight.
 This weight determines the position the terms get listed.
 If terms have the same weight, they are ordered alphabetically.
      If you want to change the weight, you have 3 ways to do that.
-       1st way: select the terms you want to move one place up (can be more at once) and press either the up or the down button in the toolbar.
-Every selected terms gets moved exactly one position.
+       1st way: select the terms you want to move by one plosition (can be more terms at once) and press either the up or the down button in the toolbar.
 All saving is done automatically through AJAX.
        2nd way: every term in tree view has a mouseover effect.
-When you hover over a term, two small up and down arrows will appear.
+When you move your mouse over a term, two small up and down arrows will appear.
 Click them to move this term by one position.
        3rd way: click on the term, where you want to change the weight.
 A form for editing the